Hamza Abdelkarim: International career

-Abdelkarim represented Egypt at the 2024 UNAF U-17 Tournaments held in Algeria and Morocco, scoring three goals in both to help his nation to both titles.
-He was called up again for the 2025 U-17 Africa Cup of Nations, but was unable to help Egypt progress beyond the group stage, despite scoring twice.
-His Man-of-the-Match performance against Angola, including scoring once in Egypt's 2–1 victory, earned his nation a place at the 2025 FIFA U-17 World Cup.
+Abdelkarim represented Egypt at the 2024 UNAF U17 Tournaments held in Algeria and Morocco, scoring three goals in both tournaments to help his nation win both titles.
+He was called up again for the 2025 U17 Africa Cup of Nations, but was unable to help Egypt progress beyond the group stage, despite scoring twice.
+His Man of the Match performance against Angola, including scoring once in Egypt's 2–1 victory, earned his nation a place at the 2025 FIFA U17 World Cup.

+On 20 May 2026, Abdelkarim was named in Egypt's squad for the 2026 FIFA World Cup.
+He made his Egypt national team debut on 28 May, as an 86th-minute substitute in a 1–0 friendly win against Russia.
+On 15 June, he made his World Cup debut as a substitute in a 1–1 draw with Belgium, becoming the youngest Egyptian player to feature at a World Cup, aged 18 years and 165 days.

+Personal life

+Abdelkarim attended the International School of Kuala Lumpur and the American International School in Egypt.
+He is fluent in Egyptian Arabic and English, and was learning Spanish as of 2026.